 Your African Bushpig trophy should have an average shoulder height of around 32 inches, weigh about 180 pounds, and have a Tusk length of approximately 4 inches.

-The Bushpig is one of the most challenging species of plains game hunted in South Africa.
+The Bushpig is one of the most challenging species of plains game hunting in South Africa.

 Either way, they are an incredibly tricky yet satisfying species to hunt.